-To adjust your seat height you use a metric hexagonal wrench set.
-The hexagonal bolt is located on the bicycle frame at the bottom of the seat tube.
+To adjust your seat height, you use a metric hexagonal wrench set.
+The hexagonal bolt is located on the bicycle frame at the bottom of the seat post.
 When you loosen it off you can then move the saddle when applying a small amount of force.
 If you loosen it too much you will lose your current saddle height setting.

-For a more accurate and advanced method to getting the correct seat height, and the method I use is to clip in both feat to your pedals and then measure the angle of your knee joint while each foot is at the most bottom of the stroke.
+For a more accurate and advanced method to getting the correct seat height, and the method I use is to clip in both feet into your pedals and then measure the angle of your knee joint while each foot is at the most bottom of the stroke.
 It’s important that when you take this measurement that your feet are in a neutral, or flat, cycling position at the bottom of the stroke.

 Illustrations sourced from bikefit.com

 I personally prefer to error on the side of a lower seat.
 This is to enable me to get a good clean stroke through the bottom of the pedal stroke.
-I feel that this is particular important when climbing hills where you need to developed good power at low cadences.
+I feel that this is important when climbing hills where you need to developed good power at low cadences.